corrode/corrode.github.io/content/blog/rust-supply-chain-security/index.md

 Organizations that start now will be ready when the regulatory hammer falls.
 Those that wait will be scrambling, paying premium rates for scarce Rust expertise, and missing compliance deadlines.

 As we discuss in [_"Why Rust in Production?"_](/why-rust/), Rust doesn't just prevent bugs.
 It reduces on-call burden, improves developer confidence, and lowers long-term maintenance costs.
 In [a Google survey](https://opensource.googleblog.com/2023/06/rust-fact-vs-fiction-5-insights-from-googles-rust-journey-2022.html), **85% of developers reported higher confidence in their team's Rust code** compared to code in other languages.
 That means on top of all the security benefits, your company gains in velocity, which results in faster time to market and lower development costs.

+{% info(title="Don't Start From Zero", icon="crab") %}

+I've spent 10 years working with Rust and have helped teams across industries, from cloud infrastructure to embedded systems, bring it to production.
+The difference between a smooth adoption and a painful one almost always comes down to having someone who's done it before.

+If you're weighing a migration, building a roadmap, or training your first Rust team, **[let's talk](/#contact)**.
+A single conversation can save you months of wrong turns.

+{% end %}

 ## What a Memory Safety Roadmap Looks Like